k-szczeciak/notes/_Projekte_/MarCator/MarCator_Versions.md

 - turning on - search/reconnect
 - corrected in menue reconnection and new connection: (additional timeout flags for no reply confirmation and connection time out)
 	- correct icon in menue showed
-	- reconnection possible after timeout when nu
+	- reconnection possible after timeout when number is given
 - poprawa przelacania stanow i statusow dla radia:
 	- high current consumption in some sates
 - corrected current connsumption in modes: